Tom Holmoe: Professional

-Holmoe was drafted in the fourth round of the 1983 NFL Draft by the San Francisco 49ers.
+Holmoe was drafted in the fourth round of the 1983 NFL draft by the San Francisco 49ers.
 He played seven seasons for the 49ers, winning Super Bowls with the team in 1984, 1988 and 1989, before retiring due to a knee injury.

 Coaching career

 After retiring from playing, Holmoe entered the coaching ranks, having been urged by LaVell Edwards to return to BYU as a graduate assistant.
 In 1992, Holmoe accepted an offer from Bill Walsh to join his staff at Stanford University as the defensive backs coach.
 Holmoe remained at Stanford for two seasons, helping the 1992 Stanford Cardinal football team become the Pacific-10 Conference champions with a 10–3 overall record, including a win over Penn State in the Blockbuster Bowl.

 Holmoe then returned to the 49ers, serving as George Seifert's defensive backfield coach for two seasons, where he coached such players as Deion Sanders, Merton Hanks and Eric Davis.
 As defensive backfield coach, he won a fourth Super Bowl in 1994.
-In 1996, Holmoe joined the staff at Cal as defensive coordinator under Steve Mariucci.
+In 1996, Holmoe joined the California Golden Bears staff as defensive coordinator under Steve Mariucci.

 Following Mariucci's departure to the NFL in 1997, Holmoe was named his successor.
-Holmoe, by his own admission, was an unsuccessful coach.
+Holmoe, by his own admission, was an unsuccessful head coach.
 During his five-year tenure at Cal, he compiled a 16–39 record overall with a 9–31 mark in Pac-10 play.
-His final season, 2001, saw the Golden Bears finish 1-10, still the worst season in school history.
+His final season, 2001, saw the Golden Bears finish 1–10, then the worst season in school history (the Bears went 1–11 in 2013).
 Holmoe went 0–5 against rival Stanford and failed to reach a bowl game.
 Holmoe resigned at the end of the 2001 season.

 Shortly afterward, the Bears were found guilty of major NCAA violations when it emerged that a professor retroactively added two football players to a class he had taught the previous spring in order to keep them eligible.
 Athletic department officials knew that the players were ineligible, but did not disclose it to anyone.
 As a result, the NCAA slapped Cal with five years' probation, stripped the Bears of their four victories from the 1999 season, banned them from postseason play in 2002, and took away nine scholarships over four years.
 When Jeff Tedford led the Bears to a 7–5 record in 2002, they were not allowed to play in a bowl game.